 There can be no doubt that brothers Frank and Jesse James captured the popular imagination in the late 1800s when penny dreadfuls published in the East popularized the exploits of bandits in the West.
 Most of these accounts bore little resemblance to actual events, but it didn’t matter.
 Outlaw tales usually contained strands of truth and out of these, legends were spun.
 The James brothers, hailing, as they did from Missouri, a border state during the Civil War, claimed partisan loyalty to the South.
 They were, in fact, “bushwhackers”, who found it as convenient to rob Southerners as Northerners, depending upon the valuables at stake.
 Trains were the main prize as they carried payrolls, and the Jameses with their motley crew – the composition was ever-changing – were perceived by an alienated western public as striking at big railroad interests of the Northeast.
 Robbing banks was trickier to justify as the haul contained the life-savings of widows.
 Although the brothers styled themselves as modern-day Robin hoods, there was no evidence to suggest that they shared their loot with anyone.

 A Missourian myself, I’ve had long-term familiarity with the basic legend.
-But an unfamiliar DVD on turned upon on on the stack of DVDs by our TV.
+But an unfamiliar DVD on the stack by our TV.
 It was The Assassination of Jesse James by the Coward Robert Ford, starring Brad Pitt.
 (A 2007 release.)
 Both my husband and son assured me that it was a “cult classic.”
 So I watched and, unexpectedly, it blew me away.
 What a socko set of performances!
 The film begins with the gang’s robbery at Blue Cut, just a hair above Independence, Mo.
 (My hometown.)
 And the rest of the film is a psychological contest between Jesse and the nervy, neurotic kid Ford who can’t decide whether he wants to be Jesse or kill him.
 Ford is played by Casey Affleck so perfectly, his mask-like face conveying passion and desperation with the twitch of a muscle, he haunted my dreams for a week.